 The door left open, the Phillies woke up in September and won 25 of their last 32 games, including 11 straight at one point—all a likely by-product of the veterans’ habit to bring it on home in the clutch.
 No one embodied the spirit more than Joe Morgan.
 Struggling just to keep his batting average above .200 for much of the year, the second baseman celebrated his 40th birthday on September 19 by banging out four hits, including two home runs, in a 7-6 win against the Chicago Cubs.
 The next day he collected four more hits.
 The hair of opposing pitchers both young and old were more likely to turn gray than Morgan’s as he hit .455 after turning 40 to help lift the Phillies through the final two weeks and into the playoffs.

 At the plate, Mike Schmidt remained the Phillies’ primary threat.
 Though batting an underwhelming .255, Schmidt was pardoned thanks to a NL-high 40 home runs and 128 walks—emblematic of a team that finished ninth in league batting but third in on-base percentage and runs scored.
-In terms of keeping runs off the board, the Phillies were led on the mound by John Denny, a ten-year veteran recently converted to religion and reconverted to winning with a terrific 19-6 record and 2.37 ERA; and by 38-year-old Steve Carlton, whose 15-16 record was misleading when considering his 3.11 ERA.
+In terms of keeping runs off the board, the Phillies were led on the mound by John Denny, a ten-year veteran recently converted to religion and reconverted to winning with a terrific 19-6 record and 2.37 ERA; and by 38-year-old Steve Carlton, whose 15-16 record was misleading when his 3.11 ERA was taken into account.